jeamick/indigo/about.md

    You can find the code [here](https://github.com/YOHANMAURIN/YOHANMAURIN.github.io/tree/develop/Delinquants)

    - [Art](https://devpost.com/software/blockart) on the Blockchain.
 Artwork in general, and Crypto Artwork specifically, should be purchasable, accessible and traceable on the blockchain using an iOS app.
 We used Open Law, Quorum, Azure, Kaleido, MetaMask, Design Thinking, Node.js, and iOS.

+   - [Peer-to-Peer Valuation Marketplace for issuance of digital assets](http://k19app.s3-website.eu-central-1.amazonaws.com) on the Blockchain.
+This project a valuation platform that rewards users for accurately estimating price of any asset, including previously non-bankable assets, such as a piece of art.
+The value of the asset is determined based on the wisdom of the crowd, stating that average opinion of the large group of people is more accurate than any expert.
+The problem with existing valuation solutions is that they are centralised and traditionally made by a few experts, which leads to possible mistakes or manipulations.

 Here are the recent projects I have took part into :